Q-Aware-Labs/Bias-Insights/Chi-Square Test.md

 My data:

+Each ethnic group is expected to have at least 6 individuals aged over 60.

+Expected frequency = 6

 Observed frequency = TBD

-Expected frequency = 7
-Each ethnic group is expected to have at least 7 individuals aged over 60.

 ...To be continued.